havoc283/Havoc-Scoreboard/README.md

 ### Scoreboard won't open
 - Check console for errors (F8)
-- Ensure resource is started: `ensure simple-scoreboard`
+- Ensure resource is started: `ensure havoc-scoreboard`

 ### Keybind not working
 - Try using chat commands `/scoreboard` or `/sb`